-Method mentioned above requires that more accurate charge radii data should be obtained through different nuclear models.
-With the improvement of experimental technique, high-precision charge radii of exotic nuclei can be possibly detected~\cite{YANG2023104005}.
-Thus more charge radii data of nuclei far away from the $\beta$-stability line are compiled~\cite{ANGELI201369,LI2021101440}.
-This provides a fundamental guideline for theoretical study to access the charge radii of mirror partner nuclei.
-A reliable description of nuclear charge radii is influenced by various mechanisms, such as shape deformation~\cite{LALAZISSIS199635,PhysRevLett.117.172502,RongAn:054101,An_2023}, pairing correlations~\cite{PhysRevC.95.064328,PhysRevC.102.024307,PhysRevC.105.014325}, shell closure effects~\cite{PhysRevC.100.044310,PhysRevC.104.064313}, etc. As is well known, pairing correlations play an important role in describing the ground state properties of finite nuclei~\cite{MENG19983,Geng:2003pk,RongAn:114101} or the quasiparticle resonant states~\cite{PhysRevC.102.054312}.
-Especially, it is mentioned that the radius of neutron-rich nuclei can also be influenced evidently by the pairing correlations~\cite{PhysRevC.95.014316}.
+This method requires more accurate charge radii data, which should be obtained through different nuclear models.
+With the improvements in the experimental technique, high-precision charge radii of exotic nuclei can be detected~\cite{YANG2023104005}.
+Thus, more charge radii data of nuclei far away from the $\beta$-stability line can be compiled~\cite{ANGELI201369,LI2021101440}.
+This provides a fundamental guideline for theoretical studies to access the charge radii of mirror partner nuclei.
+A reliable description of nuclear charge radii is influenced by various mechanisms, such as shape deformation~\cite{LALAZISSIS199635,PhysRevLett.117.172502,RongAn:054101,An_2023}, pairing correlations~\cite{PhysRevC.95.064328,PhysRevC.102.024307,PhysRevC.105.014325}, and shell closure effects~\cite{PhysRevC.100.044310,PhysRevC.104.064313}.
+As is well known, pairing correlations play an important role in describing the ground state properties of finite nuclei~\cite{MENG19983,Geng:2003pk,RongAn:114101} or the quasiparticle resonant states~\cite{PhysRevC.102.054312}.
+In particular, it has been mentioned that the radius of neutron-rich nuclei can also be influenced by the pairing correlations~\cite{PhysRevC.95.014316}.

-As demonstrated in Ref.~\cite{PhysRevC.105.L021301}, pairing correlations should be taken into account in calculating the nuclear charge radii.
-Shown in Ref.~\cite{PhysRevC.107.034319}, the density energy functionals consisting of Skyrme and covariant models are undertaken to systematically investigate the correlations between the charge radii differences in mirror partner nuclei and slope parameter $L$.
-The calculated results suggest the linear correlation between the mirror difference in charge radii and slope parameter $L$ is further decreased by considering the pairing effects.
+As demonstrated in Ref.~\cite{PhysRevC.105.L021301}, the pairing correlations should be taken into account in calculating the nuclear charge radii.
+As presented in Ref.~\cite{PhysRevC.107.034319}, the density energy functionals consisting of Skyrme and covariant models are used to systematically investigate the correlations between the charge radii differences in mirror partner nuclei and slope parameter $L$.
+The calculated results suggest that the linear correlation between the mirror difference in charge radii and slope parameter $L$ is further decreased when considering the pairing effects.
 In contrast, the correlation between the neutron-skin thickness of a neutron-rich nucleus and the proton radii difference of the corresponding mirror nuclei is mostly enhanced by pairing effects~\cite{CPCFangdeqing}.
-Meanwhile, it is also mentioned that the compression modulus of symmetric nuclear matter has an influence on determining the slope parameter $L$~\cite{An:2023toc}.
+Meanwhile, it has also been mentioned that the compression modulus of symmetric nuclear matter has an influence on determining the slope parameter $L$~\cite{An:2023toc}.